Alotab/A-Complete-Django-Blog-Webpage/README.md

 This is a complete Django Blog app that can be used in production.
 It has most of the functionalities of a standard blog news app.

-clone it and make it your own!
+Clone it and make it your own!